Textualize/textual/docs/widgets/text_area.md

 The gutter (column on the left containing line numbers) can be toggled by setting the `show_line_numbers` attribute to `True` or `False`.

-Setting this attribute will immediately repaint the `TextArea` to reflect the new value.
+Setting this attribute will immediately repaint the `TextEditor` to reflect the new value.

-### Extending `TextArea`
+### Extending `TextEditor`

-Sometimes, you may wish to subclass `TextArea` to add some extra functionality.
+Sometimes, you may wish to subclass `TextEditor` to add some extra functionality.
 In this section, we'll briefly explore how we can extend the widget to achieve common goals.

 #### Hooking into key presses